intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/docker/capi-docker.md

 ## Provision clusters with TAS installed using Cluster API

 We will provision a KinD cluster with the TAS installed using Cluster API.
-This guide is meant for local testing/development only.

-For the deployment using a generic provider, please refer to [Cluster API deployment - Generic provider](capi.md).

 1. Run the following to set up a KinD cluster for CAPD: